stoizner/yakjs/README.md

 ## YAKjs

-The yak-js makes developing software, based on websocket comunication very easy.
+The YAKjs makes developing software, based on websocket comunication very easy.
 This tool is for rapid prototyping, testing, integration and simulation.
-It **does not** replace or take over your websocket server implementation.
+It **does not** replace or is an solution for production ready websocket server implementation.

 ## Download
 Download the **[latest release package 0.2.0](https://github.com/cobuChris/yak-js/releases)**.